Now that spring has sprung, we’re here to herb your enthusiasm with a roundup of community gardens to cultivate your green thumb.

 Humphrey Calder Community Garden, 3621 Kensington Ave.

-There are 32 plots in this community garden off Patterson Avenue.
+There are 32 plots at this community center off Patterson Avenue.

 Uptown Community Garden, 2201 Parkwood Ave.